Roger Ebert: Other interests

-Ebert was an admirer of director Werner Herzog, whom he supported through many years when Herzog's popularity had declined.
-He conducted an onstage public "conversation" with Herzog at the Telluride Film Festival in 2004, after a screening of Herzog's film Invincible at Roger Ebert's Overlooked Film Festival.
-Herzog dedicated his film Encounters at the End of the World (2008) to Ebert, and Ebert responded with a heartfelt public letter of gratitude.
-Herzog said he once exhorted Ebert to watch the television reality sitcom The Anna Nicole Show, featuring the former Playboy Playmate, so he could gain a better understanding of the decline in American culture.
-Ebert did watch it.
 Ebert was a lifelong reader, and said he had "more or less every book I have owned since I was seven, starting with Huckleberry Finn."
 Among the authors he considered indispensable were Shakespeare, Henry James, Willa Cather, Colette and Simenon.
 He writes of his friend William Nack: "He approached literature like a gourmet.
 He relished it, savored it, inhaled it, and after memorizing it rolled it on his tongue and spoke it aloud.
 It was Nack who already knew in the early 1960s, when he was a very young man, that Nabokov was perhaps the supreme stylist of modern novelists.
 He recited to me from Lolita, and from Speak, Memory and Pnin.
 I was spellbound."
 Every time Ebert saw Nack, he'd ask him to recite the last lines of The Great Gatsby.
-Among living authors he admired Cormac McCarthy, and credited Suttree with reviving his love of reading after his illness.

-Ebert was also an advocate and supporter of Asian-American cinema, famously coming to the defense of the cast and crew of Justin Lin's Better Luck Tomorrow (2002) during a Sundance Film Festival screening when a white member of the audience asked how Asians could be portrayed in such a negative light and how a film so empty and amoral could be made for Asian-Americans and Americans.
-Ebert responded that "nobody would say such a thing to a bunch of white filmmakers: How could you do this to 'your people'? ...
-Asian-American characters have the right to be whoever the hell they want to be.
-They do not have to represent 'their people'!"
-He was a supporter of the film after the incident at Sundance, and also supported a number of Asian-American films, having them also screen at his film festival (such as Eric Byler's Charlotte Sometimes).
+Reviewing Stone Reader, he wrote: "get me in conversation with another reader, and I'll recite titles, too.
+Have you ever read The Quincunx?
+The Raj Quartet?
+A Fine Balance?
+Ever heard of that most despairing of all travel books, The Saddest Pleasure, by Moritz Thomsen?
+Does anybody hold up better than Joseph Conrad and Willa Cather?
+Know any Yeats by heart?
+Surely P. G. Wodehouse is as great at what he does as Shakespeare was at what he did."
+Among contemporary authors he admired Cormac McCarthy, and credited Suttree with reviving his love of reading after his illness.
+He also loved audiobooks, particularly praising Sean Barrett's reading of Perfume.
+He was a fan of Hergé's The Adventures of Tintin, which he read in French.